What is Unfair Dismissal?

-- They must normally have at least two years continuous employment (subject to certain exceptions)
+- They must normally have at least two years continuous employment (subject to certain limited exceptions)

-Employment tribunals follow certain guidelines that contain reasons why a person can be fired or dismissed.
-These are Capability, Conduct, Redundancy, Breaking the Law and “any other reason”.
-Each of these factors also include specific detail, with ‘any other reason’ being interpreted on a per-case basis.
+Employment tribunals follow certain guidelines that contain potentially fair reasons why a person can be fired or dismissed.
+These are Capability, Conduct, Redundancy, Breaking the Law and SOSR (“Some other substantial reason”).